 Later in the United States, after tragic deaths of her husband George Jones and their four children, she became involved in the struggle for basic rights for workers and children’s rights, leading from the front, often in a militant fashion.
 She was a constant thorn in the side of the establishment.
 When she died in 1930, she was a legend in her adopted land.
 A magazine (Mother Jones) is still published to this day, along with dozens of books and countless references in US Labour History.
 She certainly can claim to be the most famous Cork woman in the history of the United States of America.

-In 2012, 175 years will have passed since Mary’s birth in Cork city and to honour her life, this broad-based voluntary Commemorative Committee, along with local community organisations, intend to honour one of Cork City’s most famous daughters.
-The unveiling off the plaque will be just part of a wider celebration which will be held in and around Shandon on 31st July and 1st August 2012.
-This celebration will feature a number of writers, film producers and people associated with Mother Jones in teh United States.
-There will be concerts, public lectures and discussions held in the Maldron Hotel and the Firkin Crane centre as well as an exhibition in the Firkin on the life and times of Mother Jones.
+In 2012, 175 years passed since Mary’s birth in Cork city and to honour her life, this broad-based voluntary Commemorative Committee, along with local community organisations, honoured one of Cork City’s most famous daughters with an immensely popular festival.
+The unveiling off the plaque at John Redmond Street was just part of a wider celebration which will be held in and around Shandon on 31st July and 1st August 2012.
+This celebration featured a number of writers, film producers and people associated with Mother Jones in the United States.
+There were concerts, public lectures and discussions held in the Maldron Hotel and the Firkin Crane centre as well as an exhibition in the Firkin on the life and times of Mother Jones.